arnoo/git-deliver/README.md

 Returns the version delivered (if any) on `[REMOTE]`, or on all remotes if `[REMOTE]` is not specified.

+	git deliver --rollback <REMOTE> [PREVIOUSLY_DELIVERED_FOLDER]

+Switches back to a previously delivered version on `<REMOTE>`.
+This is like a regular delivery, except we reuse an already delivered folder and use it to start the process at stage pre-symlink.
+You can give the name of a previous delivery folder; if you don't, the "previous" version is used.

     git deliver --gc <REMOTE>

 "garbage collection": remove all previously delivered versions on `<REMOTE>`, except the last three ("current", "previous", "preprevious")